Geraint Davies (Labour politician): Party suspension

-On 1 June 2023, Davies was suspended from the Labour Party after five women accused him of sexual harassment.
-Politico Europe reported, based on interviews with those who had worked with Davies, that he had a reputation of "excessive drinking, sexual comments and unwanted touching" toward "younger women in the workplace".
+On 1 June 2023, Davies was suspended from the Labour Party after it was claimed five women accused him of sexual harassment.
+Politico Europe alleged, based on interviews with those who had worked in Parliament, that he had a reputation of "excessive drinking, sexual comments and unwanted touching" toward "younger women in the workplace".
 Two of his colleagues claimed Davies had "boasted" about bringing sex workers into parliament for drinks.
+Davies denied all the claims responding "My lawyers have written to Sky about defamatory allegations and these are more false anonymous and libellous comments from an unidentified source".
+Davies was suspended that day, although no formal complaints had been received by the Labour Party.